PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Final Thoughts

-Modifying your kayak for your dog transforms paddling from a solo activity into a true partnership adventure.
+Modifying your kayak for your dog transforms paddling from a solo activity into a true partnership adventure in 2026.
 Start simple—even just adding deck padding makes a huge difference.
-As you and your dog gain confidence, expand your modifications.
+As you and your dog gain confidence, expand your modifications to match your ambitions.

 Now get out there and start building.
 The water's waiting, and your dog's next favorite activity is just a few modifications away!